 A technique that has greater sensitivity to assess harmful chemicals adds to the analysis toolkit for cigarette alternatives.
 This research by KAUST scientists, now published in Tobacco Control, reveals that a tobacco-heating device called "I quit ordinary smoking" (IQOS), emits many more potentially harmful chemicals than those identified by the manufacturer.

-The IQOS device operates at a lower temperature than ordinary cigarettes: it heats tobacco sticks to around 300 degrees Celsius, whereas traditional cigarettes burn the tobacco at up to 900 degrees Celsius.
+The IQOS device operates at a lower temperature than ordinary cigarettes; it heats tobacco sticks to around 300 degrees Celsius, whereas traditional cigarettes burn the tobacco at up to 900 degrees Celsius.
 It also differs from vaping systems, which heat liquids containing nicotine.

 IQOS was developed by Philip Morris International and introduced to the market in 2014.
 The manufacturer claims it offers a safer alternative to traditional smoking, based on their own and other research.
 This suggested that IQOS achieves a very significant reduction in toxic exposure compared to regular cigarettes that burn tobacco.

-“We brainstormed different approaches to identifying the chemicals released by the heated tobacco sticks,” says Ilies.
+“We brainstormed different approaches to identify the chemicals released by the heated tobacco sticks,” says Ilies.
 They realized there were serious limitations with the previously used method, based on offline sampling techniques, because they could not identify potentially significant molecules, such as short-lived and reactive polar carbonyl compounds.

 The additional chemicals found by the researchers included the known toxic compounds diacetyl, 2,3-pentanedione, hydroxymethylfurfural and diethylhexyl phthalate.
 The latter may be especially significant as it is considered to be potentially carcinogenic.